 Here is some more news footage from 2015, when I started saving links to reckless behaviour at Gullfoss:

 It can get crowded at Gullfoss - I love the colours of the rainbow in this photo :)

-This is dangerous behaviour and the police in South Iceland calls it taking a photo between life and death, and finds it really disturbing knowing that people are playing with death in this off-limits location.
+This is dangerous behaviour and the police in South Iceland call it taking a photo between life and death, and find it really disturbing knowing that people are playing with death in this off-limits location.

 There have been fatalities here and in July 2017 a 22-year-old refugee from Georgia fell into Gullfoss.

 With my father-in-law, Jakob, on the upper level of Gullfoss from where there is a great view of the waterfall

 Daily thousands of visitors admire the Gullfoss waterfall.
 Fortunately, the majority of our foreign visitors have common sense, but unfortunately, there is always a certain percentage of risk seekers who don't pay any attention to the rules.

 And they are usually the ones who have to be rescued :(

 Gullfoss is very beautiful in the wintertime and I have had quite a few "WOW" moments by it on cold winter days.